 - The shape or color of the packaging of a product or a color itself.

-- Scientific or technical denominations, Plant Varieties, Indication of Origin or Geographical Indications, and any denomination recommended by the World Health Organization as a therapeutic action.
+- Scientific or technical denominations, Plant Varieties, Indication of Origin or Geographical Indications, and any common denomination recommended by the World Health Organization and those indicative of therapeutic action.

 - Expressions against the morality and public order.